saeedashraf/engageclients/README.md

 # B. Exercise #2
 ## For this exercise I did not only draw the skeleton but rather build a recommender system using Tensorflow recommenders and scikit learn library separately

+1. Create models to recommend products based on the pages
+2. Use modeles in a REST API, developed in Python